blazingbbq/SlackMrkdwn/README.md

 - Strike-through
 - Headings (to bold text)
 - Codeblocks
+- Single line `codeblocks`
-- Indentation
+- Blockquotes
 - Unordered lists
+- Ordered lists
 - Images
 - Links (Classic-style and reference-style)

-It will also strip any whitespace on either side once it's done the conversion.
+It will also strip any trailing whitespace once it's done the conversion.

-### What isn't converted?

-These elements do not need to be converted, either because Slack's style is the same or because Slack handles it by default.

-- Single line `codeblocks`
-- Blockquotes
-- Links on their own

 # Contributing